-Steven had a wife, Bernice, and a daughter, Allison.
-Over his lifetime, Steven transferred various membership interests to Allison, so that by the time of his death in 2017, Steven owned 19.35% and Allison 30.65% of TJ Montana.
+Steven had a wife and daughter (“family number one”).
+Over his lifetime, Steven transferred various membership interests to his daughter, so that by the time of his death in 2017, Steven owned 19.35% and his daughter 30.65% of TJ Montana.

-Steven also had an alleged mistress, Betsy, who legally changed her last name to “Harris,” and an alleged daughter out of wedlock, Tamara, who also assumed the last named “Harris.”
+Steven also allegedly had a mistress who legally changed her last name to “Harris,” and an alleged daughter out of wedlock who also assumed the last named “Harris” (“alleged family number two”).

 The Operating Agreement

-The agreement set forth the intended “succession” of each member’s LLC interest, providing as to Steven’s 19% interest a life estate to his wife, Bernice, with the remainder to his daughter, Allison, as follows:
+The agreement set forth the intended “succession” of each member’s LLC interest, providing as to Steven’s 19% interest a life estate to his wife with the remainder to their daughter, as follows:

-Upon death, Bernice Harris shall accede to Steven Harris’ full interest thereunder and Allison Harris shall then get a power of attorney to sign for her mother and upon the death of Bernice and Steven Harris, Allison shall accede as heiress to all that right, title and interest that her father had in succession and shall as a 50% co-partner be entitled to all rights hereunder.
+Upon death, [wife] shall accede to Steven Harris’ full interest thereunder and [daughter] shall then get a power of attorney to sign for her mother and upon the death of [wife] and Steven Harris, [daughter] shall accede as heiress to all that right, title and interest that her father had in succession and shall as a 50% co-partner be entitled to all rights hereunder.

 The Last Will and Testament

-The estate plan in Steven’s Last Will and Testament was the polar opposite of the operating agreement, cutting out his wife and daughter, providing instead a life estate of Steven’s 19% LLC interest to his alleged mistress, Betsy, with a remainder to his alleged out-of-wedlock daughter, Tamara:
+The estate plan in Steven’s Last Will and Testament was the polar opposite of the operating agreement, cutting out his wife and daughter, providing instead a life estate of Steven’s 19% LLC interest to his alleged mistress with a remainder to his alleged out-of-wedlock daughter:

-To my loving partner, Betsy I. Savage Harris . . .
-I do hereby transfer all my right, title and interest to my 19.35% share in TJ Montana Enterprises LLC . . ., which holds the right, title and interest to real property located at 82 East 3rd Street New York, New York, for her life and, upon her death, to our daughter Tamara Monet Harris.
+To my loving partner [the alleged mistress] . . .
+I do hereby transfer all my right, title and interest to my 19.35% share in TJ Montana Enterprises LLC . . ., which holds the right, title and interest to real property located at 82 East 3rd Street New York, New York, for her life and, upon her death, to our [alleged] daughter.

-In addition to the will, Betsy and Tamara purported to rely upon a practically-illegible, un-notarized, handwritten assignment.
+In addition to the will, the alleged family number two purported to rely upon a practically-illegible, un-notarized, handwritten assignment.

 The Prior Litigations

-Shortly after Steven died, Tamara offered Steven’s will to probate in Bronx County Surrogate’s Court.
+Shortly after Steven died, alleged family number two offered Steven’s will to probate in Bronx County Surrogate’s Court.
 A will contest between family number one and family number two ensued, which apparently remains ongoing.

-Separately, Betsy and Tamara filed a lawsuit in New York County Supreme Court over their claim to Steven’s former interest in various assets, including TJ Montana, a lawsuit which also remains ongoing, an amended pleading in the case filed just weeks ago.
+Separately, alleged family number two filed a lawsuit in New York County Supreme Court over their claim to Steven’s former interest in various assets, including TJ Montana, a lawsuit which also remains ongoing.

-In the action before Justice Bannon, Bernice and Allison were the plaintiffs, filing a complaint, in response to which Betsy and Tamara both filed their own counterclaims.
+In the action before Justice Bannon, family number one were the plaintiffs, filing a complaint, in response to which family number two filed their own counterclaims.
 In all three pleadings, the first cause of action sought a declaratory judgment as to who was legally entitled to Steven’s 19% membership interest in TJ Montana.

 The Summary Judgment Motions

-Prior to any discovery, Bernice and Allison, on the one hand, and Betsy and Tamara, on the other, filed a dueling motion and cross-motion for summary judgment on their respective declaratory judgment claims, asking the court to rule, as a matter of law, on the issue of post-death ownership of Steven’s 19% interest in the real-estate holding LLC.
-You can read some of the legal arguments here, here, and here.
+Prior to any discovery, family number one, on the one hand, and alleged family number two on the other, filed a dueling motion and cross-motion for summary judgment on their respective declaratory judgment claims, asking the court to rule, as a matter of law, on the issue of post-death ownership of Steven’s 19% interest in the real-estate holding LLC.

 The Summary Judgment Decision